Andrew Hayden-Smith: Career

-In September 2015 he was on Hacker’s Birthday Bash, screened on CBBC, a children's reunion show also featuring Andi Peters and Philip Schofield.
+In September 2015 he was on Hacker's Birthday Bash, screened on CBBC, a children's reunion show also featuring Andi Peters and Phillip Schofield.

 Hayden-Smith is a regular continuity announcer, mainly on ITV and ITV2 but also does voiceover work for other channels, and is a contributor to Attitude.co.uk.

 In July 2016, Hayden-Smith joined the cast of Channel 4 soap opera, Hollyoaks, as new regular police officer, DS Gavin Armstrong, the chief inspector investigating the murder of Patrick Blake (Jeremy Sheffield).